EU unveils Indo-Pacific strategy in response to US-led pact | DW | 16.09.2021

 EU foreign policy chief Josep Borrell said Thursday that Brussels had not been consulted on the pact, which has been dubbed "AUKUS."

-A particular sore spot of the pact is a new deal for the US to help Australia build a fleet of nuclear-powered submarines, therefore canceling a previous $40-billion (€34-billion) diesel submarine deal with France, which drew the ire of Paris.
+A particular sore spot of the pact is a new deal for the US to help Australia build a fleet of nuclear-powered submarines.
+That canceled a previous $40-billion (€34-billion) diesel submarine deal with France, which drew the ire of Paris.

-"I understand the extent to which the French government must be disappointed."
+"I understand the extent to which the French government must be disappointed," Borrell said.

 The EU plan also includes "exploring ways to ensure enhanced naval deployments by EU Member States to help protect the sea lines of communication and freedom of navigation", a statement said.